canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

     ```
     * Introducing Expanded Security Maintenance for Applications.
-      Receive updates to over 30,000 software packages with your
+      Receive updates to over 25,000 software packages with your
-      Ubuntu Advantage subscription.
+      Ubuntu Pro subscription.
 Free for personal use

         https://ubuntu.com/16-04
     ```